PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 with 💩, that is, you're not supporting all characters in unicode, and so people cannot leave emojis on comments or write asian kanjis or characters, on your site/app.
-This is because UTF8 (the real one) is `utf8mb4`, not `utf8` as is said in many many places on the internet.
+This is because UTF8 (the real one) is `utf8mb4`, not `utf8` as is said in many places on the internet.

 Let's do the test.